 According to a recent survey by the Bank of Montreal, Canadians plan to spend an average of $1,610 this holiday season.
 That’s up a little over 15% from last year.
 Sixteen-hundred and ten is a little more than just window shopping — that’s a pretty big number.
-And this is a survey, so people usually tend to underestimate their actual spends.
+And this is a survey, so people usually tend to underestimate their actual spending.

 But, as the holidays fill the malls with joy and laughter, the mall halls are also decked with many temptations.
 New toys, jewellery, gadgets, calling your name.
-Sure, there’s the small minority that are just window shopping and can walk away from a deal, but the running majority of consumers end up buying on impulse.
+Sure, there’s the small minority that is just window shopping and can walk away from a deal, but the running majority of consumers end up buying on impulse.

 An exercise in window shopping

-- Managing your self control.
+Managing your self-control.
 With the holidays upon us, it’s a perfect time to break your consumer habits (and a bad time to break the bank).
 It’s also the time I learnt the best and the hardest lessons about temptations.
-All the new gadgets, toys, shoes, that were there the whole year, but you’ve only just noticed them, because you “had to” go there to buy so-and-so a gift.
+All the new gadgets, toys, shoes, that were there the whole year, but you’ve only just noticed them because you “had to” go there to buy so-and-so a gift.
 What to do?
 What to do?

-- Leave your cash, cards and wallet at home.
+Leave your cash, cards and wallet at home.
 Before you click away, I’m not saying to be a grinch this Christmas.
 Just to be spend-conscious.
-But if you’re heavy in debt, it’ll be a real testament to your self control.
+But if you’re heavy in debt, it’ll be a real testament to your self-control.
 Leave everything.
 Bring only your licence and a full tank of gas, if you’re driving and maybe your phone and health card, in case of an emergency.
 And some family and friends to tag along with.
 At this point it’s probably a good time to break it to your kids (to avoid an in-store meltdown), that you’re just going to the mall for fun; not buying any toys.
-You can promise them an ice-cream cone (or insert other bribe here) when they get home… Yeah, you can tell I’m not very good at this.
+You can promise them an ice-cream cone (or insert another bribe here) when they get home… Yeah, you can tell I’m not very good at this.
 My little one’s just over a year old, but you get my point!

-- Learning to deal with the money you have.
-Okay, so you made it through a couple visits without spending any money at all.
+Learning to deal with the money you have.
+Okay, so you made it through a couple of visits without spending any money at all.
 Fantastic!
 Now that you’ve had time to hum and haw about all the things you saw, put $20 in your pocket and go shopping.
 No plastic, just cash.
 Restricting yourself to just the $20, will make you aware of what you really want to spend your money on.
 And gradually increase.
-You’ll be more conscious of what you’re spending you’re money on.
+You’ll be more conscious of what you’re spending your money on.

 Besides, there’s still a whole month till Christmas, what’s your rush?
 According to one survey, impulse buys are costing us Canadians $3,720 annually.
-But, If you can master the Art of window shopping by practicing a little self discipline, you’ll have more money to spend on nicer gifts that actually mean something and more on the things that really matter to you.
-Now, I’m talking about window shopping in a more literal sense, but of course the same idea can be applied to online or any other type of shopping.
+But, If you can master the art of window shopping by practicing a little self-discipline, you’ll have more money to spend on nicer gifts that actually mean something and more on the things that really matter to you.
+Now, I’m talking about window shopping in a more literal sense, but of course, the same idea can be applied to online or any other type of shopping.